the-technat/dotfiles/README.md

 sh -c "$(curl -fsLS get.chezmoi.io)" -- -b /usr/local/bin init --apply the-technat
 ```

-chezmoi will then install all desktop/cli tools I need to work as a systems engineer and also configure these tools to work together.

-Some notes for MacOS:
-- before you can install any tools chezmoi will prompt for the installation of XCode command line tools only on MacOS), do that and then rerun chezmoi
+A note for MacOS: before you can use chezmoi it will prompt you for the installation of XCode command line tools, do that and then rerun chezmoi
-- In case some keychain items are missing, you have to manually create the entires in the `login` keychain based on the `iCloud` keychain entires as the `login` keychain is not synced using iCloud.

-### Exceptions
-Since the world isn't perfectly as code, some exceptions to my "as-code" workflow exist:

-- VS Code Settings are synced via Github Settings Sync
-- Any general MacOS settings
-- Productivity tools like a clipboard or window manager
-- VPN clients (they are used for more than just coding)

 ## Concepts